dyninst/dyninst/docs/parseAPI/developer/CFGModifier.h.rst

       Redirect the target of an existing edge.

+      If target is NULL, user is requesting a redirect to the sink block (create edge only if source block doesn't have a sink edge of the same type already).

   .. cpp:function:: static Block *split(Block *, Address, bool trust = false, Address newlast = -1)

       Split a block at a provided point. we double-check whether the address